ServeNet: A Deep Neural Network for Web Services Classification: Evaluation

-the maximum category is \textit{Tools}, which contains 767 services, while the minimum categories are categories with only one service, which are one-shot categories.
+After counting and ranking the number of services in each category, we found the maximum category is \textit{Tools}, which contains 767 services, while the minimum categories are categories with only one service, which are one-shot categories.
 Moreover, only 41 categories contain the number of services greater than 100, and 217 categories (more than the half of categories) contain the number of services less than 10.
 In short, the service dataset is extreme imbalance.
-We eliminate the one-shot, small size categories and keep big size categories to make dataset more balance.
+In this paper, we eliminate the one-shot, few-shot, small size categories and keep big size categories to make dataset more balance.
 Note that the top 50 categories include \textit{Other} category.
 We do not add the removed services into this category because it will make dataset imbalance.
-After this pre-processing, service dataset contains \textbf{10957} services with \textbf{50} categories.
+After this processing, service dataset contains 10943 services with 50 categories.